MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 # required metadata

 title: What is Azure Information Protection? | Azure Information Protection
-description: An overview of the Azure Information Protection service.
+description: An overview of the Information Protection service.
 author: cabailey
 manager: mbaldwin
 ms.date: 10/12/2016